 Catalogues and

-The Blue Wave product range is divided into separate catalogues with each their focus.
+The extensive Blue Wave product range is divided into categories and separate catalogues based on industry.

-The Marine catalogues features UNF and Metric wire fittings ranging from Ø 2 mm – Ø 26 mm, a rod system up to DASH 60 as well as various rope – and other marine related items.
+- The marine category features UNF and metric wire fittings ranging from Ø 2 mm to Ø 26 mm/1/6″ to 1″, a rod system up to dash 60, rope fittings and various other marine related items.

-The Wire Design System mainly features Metric wire fittings from Ø 2,5 mm up to Ø 36 mm a Tie-bar system and a range of SMALL fittings with reduced diameters.
+- Our wire design system mainly features metric wire fittings from Ø 2.5 mm to Ø 36 mm, a tie-bar system as well as a range of small architecture fittings with reduced diameters.

-And on demand issue the following certificates to order:
+We issue the following certificates to order on demand:

 ---|---|